-♻️ Why Compost?
+♻️ Why Composting Matters

-Lowers your carbon footprint
+- Cutting your carbon footprint

-🧺 What Can You Compost?
+🧺 What You Can (and Can’t) Compost

 Fruit and veggie scraps